-So according to the theory of plate tectonics, the continents we know have been in different configurations over the eons, sometimes separate, sometimes joined together into different large continents.
-The last time they have were joined together into a single supercontinent, it was called Pangea, about which, more later.
+Plate tectonics tells us that the continents we know have been in different configurations over the eons, sometimes separate, sometimes joined together into different large continents.
+At least once, they were joined together into a single supercontinent called Pangea, about which, more later.

 In our solar system, plate tectonics is unique to Earth; no continental plates are known on other planets.
 Plate tectonics is of great importance for the evolution of living organisms.

 Life on Earth depends on its atmosphere, a thin layer of gases, mostly nitrogen and oxygen, as well as some hydrogen and carbon and minute quantities of other elements.
 The atmosphere protects us and provides an environment suitable for life.
 It in turn depends on several other factors: the Earth’s temperature, its size (and, therefore, gravity) and its distance from the sun.
-In fact, in the beginning of Earth’s existence, the sun may was not so bright, so temperatures would have been lower than one might expect.
+In fact, in the beginning of Earth’s existence, the sun was not so bright, so temperatures were lower than one might expect..

 The atmosphere is important not only for its breathable gases but also for the protection it affords.
 It is essential in acting as a greenhouse gas to conserve the warmth from the sun.
 This effect can be overdone, as has been the case on Venus, which is much too hot to sustain life.
 The atmosphere also protects us from dangerous ultraviolet rays.
 And it shields us from countless meteorites, which are burned up from friction in the atmosphere before they can strike the ground and make huge craters, as has occurred on the atmosphere-less planet Mercury or on the Moon.

 The atmosphere is held onto the Earth by the gravitational force of the Earth itself.
-Earth’s mass and therefore its gravity is just right to hold onto the heavier gases nitrogen and oxygen that we need to breathe in order to survive.
+Earth’s mass and therefore its gravity is just right to hold onto the heavier gases nitrogen and oxygen that we breathe.
 In contrast, Mercury’s gravity is too weak to hold on to much of anything, so it has lost all its atmosphere.
 Jupiter, which is much larger than Earth, retains light gases as well, but packs them all down into concentrations such that its atmosphere is enormously dense.
 Tremendous storms rage across its surface, the most obvious one being the famous Red Spot.